domingo, 30 de octubre de 1988

 (Pintura del artista italiano Pino Daeni)

-I've left my heart remembering
+I left my heart remembering,

-lonely while walking through the sand;
+alone while walking through the sand;

-my last kiss is spent searching.
+my last kiss goes on searching.

-How precarious and painful it was when
+How precarious and painful it was

-in my arms I felt strange, outside!
+when in my arms you felt estranged!

-It was the last time and for my sorrow
+It was the last time, and for my sorrow

-My lips brushed a taste of gall
+My lips tasted of gall,

-On the last night you and I ... both
+On the last night, you and I—both—

-"Kiss her!"
-My soul shouted from within
+“Kiss her!” my soul cried from within,

-and coward I just said goodbye.
+and cowardly, I only said goodbye.

 martes, 11 de octubre de 1988